bugg-m/bugg-ui/README.md

 }
 ```

-For advanced usage, see our [documentation](https://bugg-ui.netlify.app/).
+For advanced usage, see our [full documentation](https://bugg-ui.netlify.app/).

 ---